jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology/6Church.md

 1. God takes delight in creation.

 ##### Interesting Quote:
-- *Catholics hold that the sacraments work even apart frmo the faith of the people participating in the sacrament.* (1202)
+- *Catholics hold that the sacraments work even apart from the faith of the people participating in the sacrament.* (1202)

 #### 2022-08-20 12:00 Pages 1240-1280
 ##### What I learned:
 1. In [1 Corinthians 1:7](1Cor1#v.7), Paul mentions the possession of spiritual gifts in context of waiting for Christ's return.
-1. A worship leader should lead people to worship, not simply worship God by himself or with the band while everybody else watches.
+2. A worship leader should lead people to worship, not simply worship God by himself or with the band while everybody else watches.
 (1249)
-1. Grudem no longer considers marriage and cliebacy as spiritual gifts since the Greek word used for gifts (*charisma*) is being used in a general context in [1 Corinthians 7:7](1Cor7#v.7).
+3. Grudem no longer considers marriage and celibacy as spiritual gifts since the Greek word used for gifts (*charisma*) is being used in a general context in [1 Corinthians 7:7](1Cor7#v.7).
 Paul used it in other passages as a general word for blessings or favor ([Romans 5:15](Romans5#v.15), [6:23](Romans6#v.23); [2 Corinthians 1:11](2Cor1#v.11)).
-2. Spiritual gifts can be boiled down to two gifts as Peter does so in [1 Peter 4:11](1Peter4#v.10-11): whoever speaks and whoever serves.
+4. Spiritual gifts can be boiled down to two gifts as Peter does so in [1 Peter 4:11](1Peter4#v.10-11): whoever speaks and whoever serves.
-3. Gifts can weaken when unused or neglected ([Romans 12:7](Romans12#v.7); [1 Tim.
+5. Gifts can weaken when unused or neglected ([Romans 12:7](Romans12#v.7); [1 Tim.
 4:14](1Timothy4#v.11-14)).
-4. The spiritual gifts Paul urges us to pursue are those that most build up the church.
+6. The spiritual gifts Paul urges us to pursue are those that most build up the church.
 The "greater gifts" mentioned in [1 Corinthians 12:31](1Cor12#v.31) are connected to the "greater" gift of prophecy which builds up the church in [1 Corinthians 14:12](1Cor14#v.12).

 ##### Interesting Quote:
 - *This means that worship is doing the will of God.* (1243)
 - *Just as the Holy Spirit himself is in this age a "down payment" ([2 Cor.
 1:22](2Cor1#v.22) NASB mg.; cf. [2 Cor.
 5:5](2Cor5#v.5); [Eph 1:14](Ephesians1#v.13-14)) of the fuller work of the Holy Spirit within us in the age to come, so the gifts of the Holy Spirit gives us are partial foretastes of the fuller working of the Holy Spirit that will be ours in the age to come.* (1258)
-- on defending continuationism based on Chantry's argument for Paul's usage of teleios for perfect, *Yet here again we must note that a word does ont have to be used to refer to the same thing every time it is used in Scripture* (1278)
+- on defending continuationism based on Chantry's argument for Paul's usage of teleios for perfect, *Yet here again we must note that a word does not have to be used to refer to the same thing every time it is used in Scripture* (1278)

 #### 2022-08-22 21:56 Pages 1280-1300